Take a trip through time at Rifle Heritage Days

 Hosted in accordance with the seasonal opening of the Rifle Heritage Center, Rifle Heritage Days is a way to see what times in Rifle were like before mass communication.

-This year, the annual event hosts a contra dance and bake sale from 7-9 p.m.
-Friday at the Ute Theater, 132 E. Fourth St. A fashion show and tea party will also be held at the Ute from 2-3 p.m.
-Saturday.
+This year, the annual event hosts a contra dance and bake sale from 7-9 p.m. on Friday at the Ute Theater, 132 E. Fourth St. A fashion show and tea party will also be held at the Ute from 2-3 p.m. on Saturday.

 The Rifle Heritage Center itself will be open for free tours this weekend.